- When you download an app from the Microsoft Store, you may see an error message telling you that this app has been blocked due to company policy.

 Why does Apple Music collect Data Linked to You?

 To help Apple Music features-like Listen Now, Personal Mixes, Stations, Autoplay, Search and new release notifications-better reflect your musical tastes, Apple collects information about your activity in the app.
 The songs that you stream aren’t used by any other service to advertise to you.
 If you don’t want to keep your music collection on our servers, you can opt out of Sync Library.
 Apple Music is obligated to share some data with partners, like record labels, for purposes such as royalty payments to artists, but it only does so with industry-leading privacy protections.
 For example, non-personal information is shared with labels using a random identifier that rotates monthly.
 Only aggregate data is shared with other partners, like artists.
 Learn more about Apple Music and privacy.

 Switch to another Windows user account

-If you have access to other accounts, log in and see if the problem is related to one account.
-Some users report that removing the account from the Mail app and then adding it back solves the problem.
+It may be worth trying the other accounts you can access to see if the problem is specific to one.
+Some users report that adding the account back after removing it from the Mail app fixes the problem.

 Checking for system errors

 A Windows computer checks its system files for problems that may not be external, such as malware, and provides solutions.
 The problem may also be caused by a corrupted file.
 Run a Windows SFC scan to find out what the results reveal: